 1 Day Absent - If the parent does not report a student absent, school personnel will call to confirm the absence and the child's safety.
 If no phone contact is made, the school interventionist may make a home visit.
 If contact was not made by the school regarding an absence, a note should be sent or a telephone call made at the time of the child's return to school giving the reason for the absence.
 Any absence which occurs without parental knowledge will be classified as truancy.
 Parents will be notified when a student is truant from school.
 If a student is absent 3 or more consecutive days, the school may require a doctor's statement confirming the illness.

 7 Days Absent/Tardy - A letter will be sent to the parent addressing the absences.
-A home visit may be made by school personnel.
+School personnel may make a home visit.

-10 Days Absent/Tardy - An Attendance Cooperation meeting will be scheduled.
+10 Days Absent/Tardy - An Attendance Cooperation meeting will be scheduled with parents/guardians.

 Tuition